gnarroway/hato/README.md

   - `:on-pong` Receives a Close message indicating the WebSocket's input has been closed.
   - `:on-error` An error has occurred.

-`http-client` An `HttpClient` or a map with more or more of the following:
+`http-client` An `HttpClient` or a map as about in the HTTP client.

+`opts` Additional options may be a map of one or more of the following:

   - `headers` Adds the given name-value pair to the list of additional HTTP headers sent during the opening handshake.
   - `connect-timeout` Sets a timeout for establishing a WebSocket connection.